-In a world where the success of every writer is measured by the number of books they’ve written, learning how to Publish a Poetry book could mark a dramatic leap that will get your work from scrap books to spotlight, leaving enduring trails behind.
+In a world where the success of a writer is measured by the number and impact of books they’ve written, getting to write and publish a poetry book could mark a turning point that will get your poems off your notepad into the shelves of readers across the world.

 The first step to Publish a poetry book starts with defining your goal.
 Find out, what really do you want to achieve with this book?